 Have a look at the image below:

 When the ball is clicked, the layer automatically gets selected.
 With the move tool selected, you can now move the ball around.
-Just click on the ball and drag to move it.
+Just click on the ball and drag it to move it.
 See the change in the position of the ball in the below image:

 The Group/Layer option allows the user to select between layer or group.
 Photoshop will automatically select the whole group of layers if the group is selected and individual layers if the layer is selected.
-Selecting layer as an option will be useful for files that have few layers.
-You can select the layer with auto select layer unselected by holding ctrl(windows)/cmd(mac) as you click on the layer.
+Selecting a layer as an option will be useful for files that have few layers.
+You can select the layer with auto-select layer unselected by holding ctrl(windows)/cmd(mac) as you click on the layer.

 - Show Transformation Controls:

 Photoshop will show drag blocks around the image when this feature is turned on.
 You can balance the size of your image by dragging these blocks.
-Also while selecting multiple layers with the Move tool, you have an alternative to select a show to transform controls so that photoshop can unveil a leading box around objects that are chosen.
-It not only assists to show which layers are being selected but you can use it to rapidly alter an object without the need to select the free transform command.
+Also, while selecting multiple layers with the Move tool, you have an alternative to select a show to transform controls so that photoshop can unveil a leading box around objects that are chosen.
+It not only assists to show which layers are being selected, but you can use it to rapidly alter an object without the need to select the free transform command.

 - Align/Distribute Layers: